cmponton/Getting-and-Cleaning-Data/Code Book.md

 *	STANDING (value 5)
 *	LAYING (value 6)

-Column Variables from Columns 3 to 68 originally named Features - Transformed from 561 to 66 Variables/Signals by selecting only the mean and std deviation Features signal measurements, reading the average per Activity and Subject.
-Transformed the Feature names by omiting the () string in their names.
+Column Variables originally named Features (Columns 3 to 68) - Transformed from 561 variables in original merged dataset to 66 Variables by selecting only the mean and std deviation Features measurements, and reading the average per Activity and Subject.
+Also transformed the Feature names by omiting the () string in their names.

 General Description of the Features/Variables
 * XYZ Features - denotes 3-axial signals in the X, Y and Z directions